The Safe

 I discuss another pattern, called the sealer-unsealer, here.
 Both these proposed primitives support the other synergy patterns and each other efficiently as well.

-The following defines make-safe and extract in terms of new-seal.
+The following defines make-safe, extract and safe? in terms of new-seal and eq?.

 (define ctool (let ((s (new-seal)))